Dental negligence claims

 Dentists in practice are required by law to hold their own insurance policies in cases like this.
 Furthermore, dentist practices are often private and merely offer NHS services.

-Types of Dental negligence claims
+Types of claims for

 This can be in the form of a physical injury, phycological suffering, or loss of financial earnings.